geekrelief/gdnim/README.md

 The project is developed and tested only on Windows.
 Modify the build.ini, build.nim and tasks.nim script for your needs. build.ini expects some paths to my godot 3.2 custom engine source and editor executables.

+If you have all my mods from build.ini's merge_branches in your git repo you can, run `./build gdengine update`.
+Otherwise stick to using 3.2_custom, which I update periodically with commits from godot's 3.2 branch by rebasing.

 The app folder contains the stub godot project.
 You create "components" which are the classes that can reload by running the `./build gencomp your_module_name godot_base_class_name`.
 A nim file will appear in